OSGP/Documentation/Domains/Smartmetering/README.md

 - **[ReadAlarmRegister](./smartmeteringwebservices/ReadAlarmRegister.md)** is a request to read the alarm register from a device.
 - **[GetReadAlarmRegisterResponse](./smartmeteringwebservices/GetReadAlarmRegisterResponse.md)** is a request which returns the response from the [ReadAlarmRegister](./smartmeteringwebservices/ReadAlarmRegister.md) request.
 - **[RetrievePushNotificationAlarm](./smartmeteringwebservices/RetrievePushNotificationAlarm.md)** is a request to push retrieved alarm notifications to OSGP.
+- **[ClearAlarmRegister](./smartmeteringwebservices/ClearAlarmRegister.md)** is a request to clear the Alarm register flags for pushed event notifications.
+- **[ClearAlarmRegisterResponse](./smartmeteringwebservices/ClearAlarmRegisterResponse.md)** is a request which returns the response from the [ClearAlarmRegister](./smartmeteringwebservices/ClearAlarmRegister.md) request.

 #### SmartMeteringNotification
 - **[SendNotification](./smartmeteringwebservices/SendNotification.md)** is a request to let Webapps know there is a result ready to retrieve from the platform.